shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 ## Overview

-This guide will show you how to add dynamic content to your storefront.
+This guide will show you how to add dynamic content to your Storefront.
 It combines and builds upon the the guides about [adding custom Javascript](add-custom-javascript.md) and [adding a custom controller](add-custom-controller.md), so you should probably read them first.

 ## Setting up the Controller